Bill Withers: Sussex Records

-In early 1970, Withers' demo tape was auditioned favorably by Clarence Avant, owner of Sussex Records.
+In early 1970, Withers's demo tape was auditioned favorably by Clarence Avant, owner of Sussex Records.
 Avant signed Withers to a record deal and assigned former Stax Records stalwart Booker T. Jones to produce Withers's first album.
 Four three-hour recording sessions were planned for the album, but funding caused the album to be recorded in three sessions with a six-month break between the second and final sessions.
 Just as I Am was released in 1971 with the tracks, "Ain't No Sunshine" and "Grandma's Hands" as singles.
 The album features Stephen Stills playing lead guitar.
 On the cover of the album, Withers is pictured at his job at Weber Aircraft in Burbank, California, holding his lunch box.
 In October 1971, Withers received two letters on the same day.
 The first was from his former employer Weber Aircraft, which had laid him off a few months earlier.
 It offered him his mechanic's job, which paid $3.50 an hour.
 The second letter was from Johnny Carson's The Tonight Show, inviting Withers to sing "Ain't No Sunshine" on NBC.

 The album was a success, and Withers began touring with a band assembled from members of the Watts 103rd Street Rhythm Band.
 Withers won a Grammy Award for Best R&B Song for "Ain't No Sunshine" at the 14th Annual Grammy Awards in 1972.
 The track had already sold over one million copies and was awarded a gold disc by the RIAA in September 1971.